zeljkoobrenovic/grounded-architecture/_posts/2022-07-05-communication.md

 ### Key Concepts from the Book

-The books apply several key concepts and techniques you can use in difficult negotiations:
+The books apply several vital concepts and techniques you can use under challenging negotiations:

 1. **Tactical Empathy**: Understanding and actively listening to the counterpart's perspective to build rapport and trust.
 2. **Mirroring**: Repeating the last few words the other person said to encourage them to elaborate.
 3. **Labeling**: Identifying and acknowledging the other person's feelings to validate their emotions.
 4. **Accusation Audit**: Preemptively addressing any negative assumptions the other party might have.
-5. **Calibrated Questions**: Asking open-ended questions that begin with "What" or "How" to steer conversations and gather information.
+5. **Calibrated Questions**: Ask open-ended questions that begin with "What" or "How" to steer conversations and gather information.
+Avoid using "why" as it can sound accusatory.
+For instance, ***"How am I supposed to do that?"*** is a powerful, widely applicable, calibrated question designed to make the other party reconsider the feasibility of their demand and encourage a more realistic and collaborative discussion about what can be achieved.
 6. **The Power of No**: Understanding that hearing "No" can be a pathway to uncovering the real issues and fostering a sense of control for the other party.

 "Never Split the Difference" offers valuable techniques for IT and software architects to enhance their negotiation skills, enabling them to navigate difficult conversations and achieve favorable outcomes.
 By applying Voss's strategies, IT professionals can address concerns, build consensus, and drive successful implementation of critical architectural changes.